ortus-docs/coldbox-docs/intro/adding-event-handlers.md

 http://localhost:{port}/handler
 ```

 Also remember, that if no `action` is defined in the incoming URL then the default action of `index` will be used.
+Now, let's open the handler we created before called